Duchess Kate, Prince William Face Rain Showers To Greet Fans In Blackpool

 Nice to see you Blackpool — The Duke and Duchess of Cambridge were in Blackpool to visit innovative projects focused on investment and regeneration, and to learn how the resort is leading the way in tackling some of the social and mental health problems faced by people in Britain today. #RoyalVisitBlackpool ????PA/Kensington Palace

-The Duchess received gifts from children in the crowd, including a Blackpool rock, posies, and a paper crown and garland.
-She was also given t-shirts and mugs from Visit Blackpool.
+The duchess received gifts from children in the crowd, including a Blackpool rock, posies, and a paper crown and garland.
+She was also given T-shirts and mugs from Visit Blackpool.

-The Duke and Duchess visited Blackpool Tower for a meeting about the town’s history and its regeneration projects.
-In addition, they visited a giant mirror that the late Princess Diana introduced to the city 1992 as part of the opening of Tower World.
-The couple walked across the U.K.’s largest outdoor artwork, called the Comedy Carpet, stopped by Revoe Park, and visited a home refurbished by Blackpool Housing Company.
+The duke and duchess visited Blackpool Tower for a meeting about the town’s history and its regeneration projects.
+In addition, they visited a giant mirror that the late Princess Diana introduced to the city in 1992 as part of the opening of Tower World.
+The couple walked across the U.K.’s largest outdoor artwork called the Comedy Carpet, stopped by Revoe Park, and visited a home refurbished by Blackpool Housing Company.

 William and Middleton learned of the housing problem in Blackpool and saw firsthand the ways in which the town is working to improve.